 Medusas Head Facts

-- For the moment, the IUCN does not have a listing for the Medusas Head on its Red List of Threatened Species.
-Nevertheless, many experts consider it to be at risk.
-Further, much like many species, the greatest threats to its continued existence appear to be the effects of climate change and habitat loss.
+- Many experts around the world nevertheless consider this marvel of evolution to be at risk.
+Much like many species, furthermore, the greatest threats to its continued existence appear to be the effects of climate change and habitat loss.

 Medusas Head Physical Description

 The impressive stems of the remarkable Medusas Head grow covered with thick, scale-like structures.
 These incredible features also commonly attain an overall diameter of as much as 3.3 feet (1 m).
 Small deciduous leaves further typically appear near the ends of each stem.

 The numerous tubercles it produces also remain covered in structures resembling the scales of a snake.
 The plant even evolved yet another remarkable characteristic.
 That’s the fact that the twisting stems of this plant sometimes bury themselves beneath the soil.

 Surprisingly, this unusual flora actually develops great beauty when it blooms.
 During the Spring and Summer seasons, the ends of the many stems develop a covering of numerous small flowers.
 These typically appear either white, red, or pink in color.

 Though it does not rank as toxic, the startling Medusas Head does have some physical traits that serve it as a means of self-defense.
 The manner in which it achieves this, however, may surprise you.
 In this principle, at least, it resembles many other plants in the world.